-These are just some examples of companies are making an impact with machine learning, all of which are important uses for the progression of the industry.
-In the United States, forest companies are adjusting to a shortage of qualified and trained forest workers, leading to fewer people managing more resources as compared to previous decades.
+These are just some examples of companies that are making an impact with machine learning, all of which are important for making a difference in the industry.
+In the United States, forest companies are adjusting to a shortage of graduate foresters, leading to fewer people managing more resources as compared to previous decades.
 Machine learning tools offer some hope toward improving efficiencies, thereby eliminating some of the burden of repetitive tasks.
-To boot, these models can help our understanding of forest ecosystem dynamics, and shed light on our overall performance as an industry.
+In addition, these models can help our understanding of forest ecosystem dynamics, and can shed light on our overall performance as an industry.

 Challenges with Machine Learning in Forestry